Skip to Content

 Wool socks are great, but not all socks are made the same, just like not all feet are the same.
 Look for socks that fit snuggly, contour to your foot and are padded, but not too bulky.

 Bulky, ill-fitting socks tend to bunch and actually inhibit circulation to feet, which is key.
+Layering is also an effective strategy.
+In extremely cold weather, a thin moisture-wicking sock paired with a thicker wool sock can help provide both insulation and moisture control.
 A liner + wool sock is great, but doubling up on thick socks or layering cotton + wool actually can make your feet colder.

 Choose the Right Boots